eleev/concurrency-kit/README.md

 ## Locks

 ### Read Write Lock
-A synchronization primitive that solves one of the readers–writers problems:
+A syncronozation primitive that solves one of the readers–writers problems:

 ```swift
 let rwLock = ReadWriteLock()